Zinbo/software-dev-repository/content/posts/Testing/index.md

 ## Avoid Test Duplication
 Keep two rules of thumb in mind:
 1. If a higher level test spots an error and there's no lower-level test failing, you need to write a lower-level test
-2. Push your tests as far down the test pyramind as you can.
+2. Push your tests as far down the test pyramid as you can.

 If a higher-level test gives you more confidence that your application works correctly, you should have it.
 Writing a unit test for a Controller class helps to test the logic within the Controller itself.
 Still, this won't tell you whether the REST endpoint this Controller provides actually responds to HTTP requests.
 So you move up the test pyramid and add a test that checks for exactly that - but nothing more.
-You don't test all the conditional logic and edge cases that tyour lower-level tests already cover in the higher-level test again.
+You don't test all the conditional logic and edge cases that your lower-level tests already cover in the higher-level test again.
 Make sure that the higher-level test focuses on the part that the lower-level tests couldn't cover.

 ## Write clean test code
 - test one condition per test.
 - Readability matters.
 Don't try to be overly DRY.
 Duplication is okay if it improves readability.
 Try to find a balance between DRY and DAMP code.
 - When it doubt use the role of three to decide when to refactor.
+"To build something truly reusable, you must convince three different audiences to use it thoroughly first."

 https://blog.codinghorror.com/rule-of-three